Where are the best beaches of Aruba?

 PALM BEACH

-Palm Beach is probably the most popular of all the beaches of Aruba, with palm trees (I guess that's where the name came from!) swaying in the wind and powder-like sand.
+Palm Beach is probably the most popular of all the Aruba beaches, with palm trees (I guess that's where the name came from!) swaying in the wind and powder-like sand.

 It is in front of the 'highrise hotels' area further from Eagle Beach.
 Excellent facilities for watersports such as scuba diving, banana-boat rides, swimming.